AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.1.1 Example

-Let us assume that it is desired to send three simulcast encodings, each containing three temporal layers.
-When sending simulcast encodings within a single RTP stream, the scalability mode 'S3T3' would be indicated within the scalability metadata OBU.
-When each simulcast encoding is sent on a distinct RTP stream, each bitstream would indicate the 'L1T3' scalability mode within the scalability metadata OBU.
+In this example, it is desired to send three simulcast encodings, each containing three temporal layers.
+When sending encodings within a single RTP stream, the scalability mode 'S3T3' could be indicated within the scalability metadata OBU.
+When sending each encoding on a distinct RTP stream, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, a distinct spatial_id (e.g. 0, 1, 2) would be used for each stream, and the dependency descriptor would be the same in each stream.

 ## 7. Payload Format Parameters